 I would recommend not taking out student loans for community college if possible.
 By the time you transfer, you’ll be applying for way less money and financial aid.

 There are also student loans you can apply for through credit unions and banks.
 Since your payments aren’t due until after six months after graduation, you may not have debt-to-income ratio as an issue.
 But these student loans start repayment almost immediately and will carry higher interest, so be careful.

 Check out this video by GBR for tips on how to fill out your FAFSA and get the most in financial aid.

 Let’s say, upon transferring, you have submitted your FAFSA and the federal student aid office decides that you won’t get enough in grants, scholarships, or loans.

 Consider a federal work-study program instead.
-This is where you get a job at the school and the federal government pays 50% of your wages.
-The other 50% apply towards your remaining educational expenses that were not paid for by financial aid.
+This is where you get a job at the school and the federal government pays 50 percent of your wages.
+The other 50 percent apply towards your remaining educational expenses that the financial aid did not cover.

-Also, unlike an off-campus part-time job, lots of on campus work allow you to study as long as you get your work done.
+Also, unlike an off-campus part-time job, lots of on-campus work allow you to study as long as you get you complete the required work.

 Do you have any tips on how to get the most out of your FAFSA?
 Share it with us in the comments below.

 Editor’s Note: This post was originally published in January 2018 and has been updated for quality and relevancy.